How to Navigate Decision Fatigue When Every Choice Feels Like Too Much

 - leaving the house

-Finding your bottlenecks lets you focus where it will help most.
-Once you know the few decisions that drain you the fastest, you can redesign them—turning them into defaults, routines, or pre-decided options.
-This reduces overwhelm far more effectively than trying to simplify everything at once.
+Finding bottlenecks can show where structure may help most.
+Once the most draining decisions are visible, they can sometimes be turned into defaults, routines, or pre-decided options.
+This can reduce overwhelm more effectively than trying to simplify everything at once.

-For example, you could block out your day by task areas in advance rather than constantly debating when to stop and what to do next.
+For example, a person might block out the day by task areas in advance rather than repeatedly deciding when to stop and what to do next.

 5. Add structure to reduce uncertainty